Showmax/ios-swiftui-redraws/README.md

 But first, let’s explore the pros and cons of the current approach.

-- ➕ Pros
+- 👍 Pros
-   - simpler code; having all relevant @Published variables inside a single ObservableObject which is very easy to understand
+   - simpler code; having all relevant `@Published` variables inside a single ObservableObject which is very easy to understand
-- ➖ Cons
+- 👎 Cons
    - too many extra redraws could lead to a lagging UI, extra CPU usage, and battery drain.

 To correctly assess whether the extra redraws are a problem or not, ask yourself two additional questions: do you code for older devices, and do you see any issues when profiling the app with Instruments?
 In our case, the answer to both questions is “no”, so it's not worth it.
 Just accept some possible extra redraws and have simpler code.